lb-ali/cbb-nlp/README.md

 #### Dataset Description

 College basketball press-conference transcripts are collected from ASAP Sport’s website (http://asapsports.com/).
-For this study, post-game and pregame interviews for the NCAA Tournament are collected for games played between 2017 and 2019.
-This gives a dataset of a total of 4640 question snippets, 2320 of which are posed to men’s basketball players/coaches and 2320 of which are posed to women’s basketball players/coaches.
-To land on this number, I collected all questions from the 2019 men's tournament and collected enough questions from women's postseason tournaments to match this number.
+For this study, post-game and pregame interviews are collected for games played between 2016 and 2020.
+This gives a dataset of a total of 17085 question snippets, 8669 of which are posed to men’s basketball players/coaches and 8416 of which are posed to women’s basketball players/coaches.
+To land on this number, I collected all questions from all available postseason tournaments between 2016 and 2020, while making sure there was not a significant difference between the size of the two groups.

 To model basketball game-specific language, commentary transcripts are collected from YouTube’s automatic transcription service (http://youtube.com/).
 Each commentary transcript contains a full game’s worth of commentary.
 Here is a sample, taken from the Oregon-Baylor women’s Final Four matchup (https://www.youtube.com/watch?v=MqIGIGnHS4E).